mfredholm/get_spotify_playlists/README.md

 # Save Spotify playlists

-# config.json
+Just a simple script to dump Spotify playlists in JSON.

+## Configuration

-Create the file with configuration for using the Spotify API, e.g.:
+Create the file config.json with configuration for using the Spotify API, e.g.:

 {
     "spotify_client_id": "<your client_id",